moment/luxon/docs/install.md

 # Install guide

 Luxon provides different builds for different JS environments.
 See below for a link to the right one and instructions on how to use it.
+Luxon supports all modern platforms, but see [the support matrix](../faq/matrix.html) for additional details.

 ## Basic browser setup